UoB-COMSM0166/2025-group-16/README.md

 <div align="center">
   <br>
-  <strong>Figure 10:</strong> Git Workflow Diagram
+  <strong>Figure 10:</strong> GitHub Workflow Diagram
 </div>

 - Roles

-  As a learning exercise, our team does not assign fixed roles.
-Everyone can contribute to different tasks, which are categorized in Jira as:
+  Rather than assigning fixed roles, we adopted a flexible model in which team members could contribute across different areas based on sprint needs.
+These areas are categorized in Jira as follows:

   - **Design**: UI/UX for pages like WelcomePage and MapGamePage.
   - **Development**: New features, debugging, and testing (e.g., player-robot interactions).